miso-lims/walkthroughs/_includes/outboxes.md

-Finally, update the _TUTORIALOUTBOX_ with your samples/libraries/pools to pass them on to the next team or to put them into storage.
+Finally, update the _TUTORIAL\_OUTBOX_ with your samples/libraries/pools to pass them on to the next team or to put them into storage.

 ### Removing and discarding tubes